idio-lang/idio-by-example/idio-source/JSON.rst

 =====

-This time, we'll create a JSON5 hash table and only generate JSON5 (as the elements are beyond the capabilities of JSON).  and JSON from it.
+This time, we'll create a JSON5 hash table and only generate JSON5 (as the elements are beyond the capabilities of JSON).

 .. code-block:: idio
    :caption: :file:`writing-json5.idio`